What happens after treatment for malignant mesothelioma?

 - If you had chemotherapy, a list of your drugs, drug doses, and when you took them

-It is also important to keep health insurance.
+It’s also very important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.
-For more information about health insurance, see our document called Health Insurance and Financial Assistance for the Person With Cancer.
+For more information about health insurance, see Health Insurance and Financial Assistance for the Person With Cancer.